-The Rail Safety National Law (RSNL) aims to achieve the best outcomes in rail safety, utilising a co-regulatory approach to risk management between duty holders and the Regulator.
-The objective is to develop a seamless and coordinated national approach to rail safety regulation.
+The Rail Safety National Law (RSNL) aims for a seamless and coordinated national approach to rail safety regulation in Australia.

-The NTC reviews the Rail Safety National Law annually.
+We undertake periodic reviews the Rail Safety National Law.

-In December 2009 the Council of Australian Governments (COAG) agreed to implement a national single rail safety regulator and develop a rail safety national law, which the regulator would administer.
+In December 2009 the Council of Australian Governments (COAG) agreed to establish a national rail safety regulator and develop a rail safety national law that the rail safety regulator would administer.

-The NTC was tasked with developing RSNL, based on the National Transport Commission Model Rail Safety Bill (2007) and Model Regulations (Model Law).
-The RSNL would also address areas where states and territories had varied from the model bill and regulations.
+We developed the RSNL, based on the National Transport Commission Model Rail Safety Bill (2007) and Model Regulations (Model Law).
+The RSNL also addressed areas where states and territories had varied from the model bill and regulations.

-Following an extensive consultation period with industry, governments and unions a final version of the National Law was submitted to and subsequently approved by the transport ministers in November 2011.
+Following an extensive consultation period with industry, governments and unions, a final version of the National Law was submitted to and approved by the transport ministers in November 2011.